vingerha/gazpar_2_mqtt/README.md

 ```
 docker-compose run --rm gazpar2mqtt
 ```
-After that it will have created the db
+After that it will have created the db and you should have data in MQTT
 ```
 me@ha-nuc:~/docker/gazpar_2_mqtt_2$ ls -la
 total 112